A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

 For example, until recently my gym was entirely gi focused and nobody was really interested in training heel hooks, so I couldn’t practice the secondary and tertiary responses from the leg lock dvd that I had bought.

-What is Danaher’s Feet to Floor Instructional Series?
+What Is Danaher’s Feet to Floor Instructional Series?

 Feet to floor is the most comprehensive instructional about takedowns for BJJ to date.
 Before Feet to Floor came out, you had only a few very small dvds on BJJ takedowns, or you had to watch judo or wrestling instructionals, which don’t necessarily translate well into BJJ.